morel-g/generative-models/Readme.md

-# Unified framework for generative diffusion models (work in progress)
+# Unified implementation for various generative diffusion models (work in progress)

 This repository provides implementations of several generative models applied to a broad spectrum of data types, including images, text, audio signals, and reinforcement learning scenarios.
 These models are primed for understanding and experimenting with advanced data generation techniques.